Clustering, intermittency and scaling for passive particles on fluctuating surfaces

-It should be noted that the problem of two passive particles on a fluctuating KPZ surface is closely related to the problem of two second-class particles in the ASEP which has been exactly solved in \cite{Derrida1993}.
-The probability of finding two second-class particles at distance $r_s$ apart has been found to follow $P(r_s) \sim \frac{1}{r_s^{3/2}}$ for large $r_s$ and the limit $L \rightarrow \infty$.
-Let us first discuss the differences and similarities between the models.
+In a similar vein, the problem of two passive particles on a fluctuating KPZ surface is closely related to the problem of two second-class particles in the ASEP.
+An exact solution \cite{Derrida1993}, shows that the probability of finding two second-class particles at distance $r_s$ apart follows $P(r_s) \sim \frac{1}{r_s^{3/2}}$ for large $r_s$ as $L \rightarrow \infty$.
+There are similarities and differences in the two cases.
 The rules of hopping of a single second class particle in the usual ASEP are the same as the rules of advection of a passive particle on a KPZ surface (on mapping particle and hole occupancies in the ASEP to uphills and downhills in the KPZ dynamics).
-Two second-class particles cannot overlap, and behave like two passive hard core particles sliding on a KPZ interface of length $L-2$.
+However, two second-class particles cannot overlap unlike our noninteracting passive particles.
+Nevertheless, the large distance behavior is similar in the two cases.